GaloisInc/swanky/CONTRIBUTING.md

 5. [Swanky and AI Tools](#swanky-and-ai-tools)
 6. [Swanky API Guidelines](#swanky-api-guidelines)

-The first two sections of this document describes the _process_ of developing Swanky (e.g. how to go about adding a new feature, how to structure code review, etc.).
-The remainder of this document is about technical considerations when developing for Swanky.
+Section three of this document describes the _process_ of developing Swanky (e.g. how to go about adding a new feature, how to structure code review, etc.).
+Section four of this document is about technical considerations when developing for Swanky.

-In this document, we aim to emphasize _why_ we recommend the practices outlined in this document.
-If there's some development practice that doesn't have a good reason behind it, then we shouldn't be doing it!
+We aim to emphasize _why_ we recommend the practices outlined.
+If there is some development practice that doesn't have a good reason behind it, then we shouldn't be doing it!

 Parts of Swanky currently diverge from these standards.
-We are working to help align all of Swanky with these standards.
+We are working to help align all of Swanky with these standards (see [the development process documentation](#swanky-development-process) for more details).

 [[_TOC_]]